+At the very least your chicken should be organic and non-gmo.
 Get to know your butcher or farmer and ask their advice for the best quality.

 Farmers markets are great for this as you directly support local agriculture.
 Fish should be wild caught if possible.

-Eat the skin and fat
+3. Eat the skin and fat

 Stop throwing away the skin on your fish and chicken or fat on your steak.
 You should embrace the extra flavour and chewing.

-Try making bone broth!
+4. Try making bone broth!

 Grab some frozen bones from your local market or butcher and start experimenting with making your own bone broth.

 Bone broth is a great way to use up vegetable scraps as well.

-Make the perfect charcuterie plate
+5. Make the perfect charcuterie plate

 Look for local pâtés, liver sausages or terrines and serve with an assortment of other charcuterie fair like: crackers, pickles, dried fruits and nuts.